 Palestinian life under Israeli occupation.
 Sansour underlines both the apathy of the western public to media coverage of the conflict and the blurry boundary between that news and entertainment.
 (Boston Palestinian Film program).

 A docudrama about a Palestinian filmmaker who is commissioned by an American organization to make a documentary film depicting Jerusalem as a city of peace and coexistence between Jews and Arabs.
 While making the film, the filmmaker keeps running into situations that are very different from what he is trying to depict.
 The reality of things on the ground proves to be much stronger than its representation, and it reaches a point where the filmmaker decides that he is unable to finish the film.
+(Also on Vimeo)

 In this meditation on how cinema records history, the filmmakers, members of the "Dziga Vertov Group," contrast a French family's life with an impressionistic portrait of war in Palestine, as reflected through television, books, and other media.